fipe2200/UNIX/Tentor/Frågor/Fråga 1.md

 		* More resource intensive.
 		* Higher level of isolation.
 	* **Container**
-		* A facade/imitation of an operating system.
-It's packages an executable with its dependencies needed to run.
+		* A facade/imitation of an OS.
+It packages an executable with its dependencies needed to run.
 		* More lightweight & portable

 Usage examples: